practicalli/spacemacs/why-spacemacs/helm.md

 # Helm & completion

-Spacemacs helps you find things quickly with a minimum of typing, using [Helm](https://github.com/emacs-helm/helm) - [Helm documentation wiki](https://github.com/emacs-helm/helm/wiki).
+Spacemacs helps you find things quickly with a minimum of typing, using [Emacs Helm](https://emacs-helm.github.io/helm/) - [Helm documentation wiki](https://github.com/emacs-helm/helm/wiki).

 [Helm](https://github.com/emacs-helm/helm) is an incremental completion and selection narrowing framework.
 Its the central control tower of Spacemacs, it is used to manage buffers, projects, search results, configuration layers, toggles and more.